appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 # Security Considerations

-## Too many SETs in the response
+## Too many SETs in the request

 This mechanism allows a transmitter to send a large number of SETs in a single request.
 A malicious or misconfigured transmitter could send an extremely large payload, attempting to exhaust memory or CPU resources on the receiver during JSON parsing or JWT validation.

 Receivers MUST protect themselves against such attacks.
-It is RECOMMENDED that Receivers establish and document a reasonable upper limit on the number of SETs they will process in a single call.
+It is RECOMMENDED that Receivers establish and document a reasonable upper limit on the number of SETs they will process in a single request.
 Transmitter MUST obey the maximum number of SETs to be communicated to the receiver.
 This will avoid any potential truncations/loss of information at the receiver.

 If a Receiver receives a batch exceeding this limit, it SHOULD reject the entire request with a `413 Payload Too Large` HTTP status code.

 ## Authentication and Authorization

 Transmitter MUST follow the procedures described in section {{authn-and-authz}} in order to securely authenticate and authorize Receiver

 ## HTTP and TLS

 Transmitter MUST use TLS {{RFC8446}} to communicate with Receiver and is subject to the security considerations of HTTP {{Section 17 of RFC9110}}.

 ## Event Delivery Latency

 The primary purpose of security event tokens is the timely communication of security-sensitive information.
 While this specification enables batching for efficiency, Transmitters MUST NOT unduly delay the transmission of events in an attempt to create larger batches.

 Delaying the transmission of a time-sensitive event, such as a credential compromise or session revocation, defeats the purpose of the protocol and provides an adversary with a larger window of opportunity to act.